robinucar/cat-world/README.md

 ### Server Side
 I can refactor server js file.
 Rout logic can go route file, controller logic (req data usage, response wrap, and send) can stay in controller file , and an ApiService class can do api call to thecats API.

+I can add user authentication.

+I can also make post, put, delete requests to thecats API.
+This requests give me chance to upload cat images and details, and also will be able to edit  uploaded data.

 ### Client Side
 I can also filter data by character, dog frient, child friend etc, I can create pagination.
+I can create an ApiKey and will be able to upload cat image and cat details.
+Also with Api I can wote cat features.